 More details once COVID-19 pandemic is in confirmed decline.

-- The Social Alchemy symposium in New Harmony will include philosophers, writers, historians, designers, architects, placemakers, urban and rural city planners, and community organizers.
-We will also feature workshops led by local artists and leaders from New Harmony, community meals, and local tours.
+- Conversation and future-focused work in New Harmony that may include philosophers, writers, historians, designers, architects, placemakers, urban and rural city planners, and community organizers.

-- An interdisciplinary exhibition at the New Harmony Gallery of Contemporary Art focused on New Harmony’s visionary civic leader and preservationist Jane Owen (1915–2010) and the Minerva Society of early feminist leaders.
+- A series of exhibitions at the New Harmony Gallery of Contemporary Art focused on New Harmony’s visionary civic leader and preservationist Jane Owen (1915–2010) and the Minerva Society of early feminist leaders.